philippe86220/uno-q-sensors-webui/README.md

 ---

-## Installation
+## Installation and Run (Arduino App Lab)

-### STM32 firmware

-Flash the STM32 sketch that reads the Modulino sensors and sends data to Linux via Bridge.

-### Python application (UNO Q)
+Arduino App Lab uses a fixed project structure with separate folders for the STM32 sketch, the Python application, and WebUI assets.

+1. In Arduino App Lab, open **Sketch Libraries** and install the **Arduino_Modulino** library (current version, e.g. 0.7.0).
+2. Copy the content of `sketch/sketch.ino` from the repository into the App Lab sketch file.
-Copy the Python application into the UNO Q application directory.
+3. Copy the content of `python/main.py` from the repository into the App Lab Python file.
+4. Create an `assets/` directory in the App Lab file tree.
+5. Create a new file named `index.html` inside the `assets/` directory.

-The WebUI automatically serves the content of the `assets/` directory.
+6. Copy the content of `assets/index.html` from the repository into the App Lab `assets/index.html` file.
+7. Make sure the **WebUI – HTML** brick is added to the project.
+8. Click **Run** in Arduino App Lab.

+Arduino App Lab handles the internal compilation, deployment, and startup of the STM32 sketch, the Python application, the libraries, and the WebUI automatically.

-Once started, the web interface is available at:
+Once running, the WebUI is available at:

 http://<UNO_Q_IP>:7000